🇸🇱 Job Vacancies @ Food and Agriculture Organization of the United Nations (FAO) – 6 Positions

 Minimum Requirements

-• Working knowledge of English
+• Working knowledge of English with good communications and writing skills;

-• National of Sierra Leone
+• National of Sierra Leone.

 FAO Core Competencies